bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-crud-example/ServiceDAOLayer_CRUD/README.md

 ### ServiceDAOLayer_CRUD :

- - Data Access Object(DAO) is a pattern to seperate application from database operation to business logic.
+ - Data Access Object(DAO) is a pattern to separate applications from database operation to business logic.
-     - Data Access Interface - difine standard operations to be performed on a model object.
+     - Data Access Interface - define standard operations to be performed on a model object.
-     - Data Access impliment class - this class impliment above Interface.and get data from database.
+     - Data Access implement class - this class implements the above Interface. and gets data from the database.
-     - POJO object - the object of a class which contain getter and setter method.
+     - POJO object - the object of a class that contains the getter and setter method.